Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/integer-arrays.md

 As with all index types discussed in this guide, an integer array index can be used on the left-hand side of an assignment.
-This is useful because it allows you to surgically inject new elements into your array.
+This is useful because it allows you to surgically inject new elements into existing positions in your array.

 ```py
 >>> a = np.array([100, 101, 102, 103]) # as above